Students of All Ages: Save on Travel Expenses with the ISIC Card

 That means you can save big money on admission fees, transportation, dining, and more.

 ISIC stands for International Student Identity Card (ISIC), which helps identify you as a student in over 130 countries.
 This card provides over 160,000 benefits and discounts on travel, shopping, accommodation, food, entertainment, excursions, transportation, and more.
 Check out the full list of countries.

 This card is the only student ID that is internationally recognized for student discounts around the world.

 Am I Eligible for an ISIC Card?

 To apply for an ISIC card, you need to provide a valid driver’s license and one of a few options that show you are a student: course schedule, tuition receipt, or student ID.
-If you’ve still got your student ID from your college years, you’re in luck.

 If you are a full-time teacher, the ISIC company also offers an International Teachers Identity Card (ITIC) that provides similar benefits.
 You can find more information on that here.